 Include everyone you pay, even if they get less than £116 a week.

-You can send an FPS in advance, eg if your payroll staff are going on holiday.
-Don’t report too early - you’ll need to send a corrected FPS to update HMRC if information changes, eg an employee leaves or changes tax code.
+You can send an FPS in advance, for example if your payroll staff are going on holiday.
+Don’t report too early - you’ll need to send a corrected FPS to update HMRC if information changes, for example an employee leaves or changes tax code.
 You can’t send reports for the new tax year before March.

 Sending an FPS